-Thirty-six years ago, a mere lad of 25, I was already a veteran classical music and jazz fanatic.
+Thirty-seven years ago, a mere lad of 25, I was already a veteran classical music and jazz fanatic.
 I bought LPs, attended classical concerts with the Miami Philharmonic, recitals by some pretty great pianists, operas, and heard great jazz at the many venues we had in South Florida back then.
 I never learned to read music, nor did I play an instrument, but my love of music was—and is—unbreakable.

 That year, 1982, I lucked in to what was to be my most memorable life changing musical event.
 On a Sunday morning that summer I was reading the music and arts section of the Sunday New York Times and read an advertisement that Herbert von Karajan—my favorite conductor at the time, and still in my top three—would be conducting the Berlin Philharmonic Orchestra in four concerts in New York at Carnegie Hall that October.
 Tickets were going on sale the next day.
 I resolved to plan a week long vacation in the Big Apple to attend the four concerts.
 Karajan and the Berlin would be performing works by Richard Strauss, Igor Stravinsky, Johannes Brahms, and Gustav Mahler.
 Unfortunately, my week-long vacation plan turned into a three day trip.
 I called the ticket office the next day and learned that the first two concerts on Tuesday and Wednesday had been sold out in minutes.
 As luck would have it I couldn’t snag tickets to hear my favorite Brahms symphony, the Fourth, but managed to snag tickets to the Friday (the Brahms Third and First) and Saturday (the Mahler Ninth) concerts.
 The New York Times described the upcoming concerts on October 17, 1982: